In-Hand Salary Calculator in 2023 – Take Home Salary Per Month After PF, Bonus and Deductions

 What are the Ways to Get More In-Hand Salary?

-There are some ways to increase your in-hand salary by reducing your tax liability and optimizing your salary structure.
-Some of them are:
+To increase your in-hand salary, primarily by reducing your tax liability and optimizing your salary structure, consider the following strategies:

-- Claim HRA exemption: If you live in a rented accommodation, you can claim HRA exemption up to the minimum of the following three amounts:
+1. Claim House Rent Allowance (HRA) Exemption: If you are living in rented accommodation, you can claim HRA exemption.
+The exemption amount is the least of the following:

-- Claim deductions under Section 80G: You can claim deductions for donations made to certain charitable institutions and funds.
-The deduction can be either 50% or 100% of the donation amount, depending on the eligibility of the donee.
+6. Charitable Contributions (Section 80G): Deductions for donations to certain charitable institutions and funds are available.
+The deduction amount can be 50% or 100% of the donated amount, subject to the eligibility of the recipient organization.

 How to Save Tax on Salary?